Sebastian Soto (soccer, born 2000)

-Sebastian Guerra Soto (born July 28, 2000) is an American professional soccer player who plays as a forward.
+Sebastian Guerra Soto (born July 28, 2000) is an American former professional soccer player who played as a forward.

 Youth career

 Soto began his youth career with San Diego Surf, before moving to the Real Salt Lake youth team in 2016.
 He signed with the University of California, Berkeley to play college soccer but ultimately decided to go pro.

 Club career

 Hannover 96

 In August 2018, Soto joined the youth academy of German club Hannover 96 from Real Salt Lake.
 Playing in the 2018-19 Under 19 Bundesliga, Soto scored 17 goals in 27 matches for Hannover.

 He made his professional debut for the first team in the Bundesliga on April 6, 2019, coming on as a substitute in the 80th minute for Marvin Bakalorz in the 1–3 away loss against VfL Wolfsburg.

 Norwich City

 Soto joined Norwich City on July 28, 2020, and signed a three-year deal.

 2020–21 season: Loan to Telstar

 In August 2020, Soto joined Dutch side Telstar on loan for the 2020–21 season.
 Soto made his first start for the club on September 28, 2020, scoring two goals against FC Den Bosch.
 In January 2021, Soto was recalled by Norwich after having scored 7 goals in just 12 league matches.